 - Be sure to be thankful for gym memberships and other advantages that you have that can give you an edge that prisoners don’t have.
 A Simple Pull Up Bar can do wonders.

-- Create a structured Diet that is predictable but not boring.
-Keep it lean and know the number of calories and macros your eating.
+- Create a structured diet that is predictable but not boring.
+Keep it lean and know the number of calories and macros you’re eating.
 For a guide on what to eat pre- during and post-workout, click here.

 Common Prison Workout Exercises to Get You In Shape: